facephi/sdk-mobile-documentation/docs/ios/Capture_Component.md

 git@github.com:facephi-clienters/SDK-SdkPackage-SPM.git
 ```

-- To install the Selphid component, it must be included in the project modules:
+- To install the File Upload component, it must be included in the project modules:

 HTTPS
 ```java